-The family of a man who was shot in the face by immigration agents in Gravesend last week is calling for a federal investigation of the incident as he prepares to sue the agency, advocates say.
+The family of a man who was shot in the face by immigration agents in Gravesend last week filed a lawsuit on Wednesday against the ICE officer who fired the gun, the victim’s family announced.

-Immigration and Customs Enforcement officers were trying to arrest an allegedly undocumented Gravesend man at his W. 12th Street house on Feb.
-6, when Erick Diaz-Cruz intervened.
-An ICE officer shot at the 26-year-old, and the bullet ricocheted off Diaz-Cruz’s hand and hit his cheek, according to witnesses.
+Immigration and Customs Enforcement officers were trying to arrest an allegedly undocumented Gravesend man, Gaspar Avendano-Hernandez, at his W. 12th Street house on Feb.
+6 when Erick Diaz-Cruz intervened.
+An ICE officer shot at the Diaz-Cruz, and the bullet struck 26-year-old’s hand and hit his cheek, according to witnesses.

 First responders rushed Diaz-Cruz to the Maimonides Medical Center in stable condition.
-He underwent several surgeries two days later, and was released from the hospital on Wednesday night, his family said.
+He underwent two surgeries two days later, and was released from the hospital on Wednesday night, his family said.

-“Erick came out of surgery around 1:30 pm; surgery that lasted several hours where the bullet he had since Thursday was taken out,” a family member wrote in a Facebook post on Feb.
-8. “Surgeons at Maimonides hospital did an excellent job, right now he is in recovery.
+“Erick came out of surgery around 1:30 pm; surgery that lasted several hours where the bullet he had since Thursday was taken out,” a friend of the family wrote in a Facebook post on Feb.
+8. “Surgeons at Maimonides hospital did an excellent job, right now he is in recovery.”